-Shanghai Disneyland Reopens With Anti-Virus Controls
+Shanghai Disneyland Reopens With Anti-virus Controls

 Disney has a 43% stake in the Shanghai Disney Resort, which includes the theme park, two hotels and Disneytown.
 The resort said earlier it attracted about 12 million guests last year and a total of 66 million since it opened.

-Disney, headquartered in Burbank, California, said some outlets in Disney Springs, a shopping, dining and entertainment complex attached to the Disney World theme park in Florida will reopen this month.
-The company has yet to set a date for reopening Disney World or its other parks worldwide.
+Disney, headquartered in Burbank, California, said some outlets in Disney Springs, a shopping, dining and entertainment complex attached to the Disney World theme park in Florida, will reopen this month.
+The company has yet to to set a date for reopening Disney World or its other parks worldwide.

 That allows the company to “understand and regulate the flow of traffic,” said Bolstein.